Ivanovic1111/SeleniumRadionica/workshop2/Selenium.md

 **Task 3: Write test to validate price when add new meal**

-    Scenario:  Add a new meal validate price
-    Given user is logged into application for Meal scenario And user is on Meal page
+Steps:

+1. Open browser and log into the application using method from LoginPage
+2. Click on Meal link
+3. Fill all mandatory fields and for price types invalid value
+4. Click on Add button
-    When user populates all fields and for price types invalid value Then the field price must be a number message is displayed When user clicks Logs Off in Meal scenario
+5. Assert the field price must be a number message is displayed
+6. Log off from Restaurant
-    Then user is logged off successfully from Meal scenario
+7. Assert user is logged off from Meal page	and application

 **Homework:**